 In today’s fast-paced, convoluted world where we spend huge amounts of time on devices, it can be easy to feel burnt out and fried.
 Not everything we do online stimulates our brains.
 Whether you want to learn something new or exercise your mind when you have some downtime, there are plenty of resources that you can use to keep your brain firing and your mind sharp.
 Whether you want to learn a serious skill or need a productive thing to do instead of social media, below are five apps or online games that can help you expand your mind.

 Perhaps the best way to keep your mind sharp and learn a valuable skill is to play online chess.
 When you sign up at chess.com and begin playing with other players, you will realize how bad you are in the grand scheme.
 This is a humbling process.
 That’s also what makes it so exciting.
 Whether you already love chess or are learning how to play for the first time, online chess is one of the best ways to learn how to play the game and expand your mind at the same time.
 Chess keeps you sharp.
 It keeps you thinking ahead and strategizing.
+Otherwise, you can play strategy video game as well.

 Question of the Day